kubedb/docs/docs/guides/mssqlserver/rotate-auth/rotateauth.md

 - `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `mssqlserver-quickstart`cluster.
 - `spec.type` specifies that we are performing `RotateAuth` on MSSQLServer.
-- `spec.authentication.secretRef.name` specifies that we are using `quick-mssql-user-auth` as `spec.authSecret.name` for authentication.
+- `spec.authentication.secretRef.name` specifies that we want to use `mssqlserver-quickstart-auth` for database authentication.

 Let's create the `MSSQLServerOpsRequest` CR we have shown above,